oaglazunova/gamebus-data-analyzer/README.md

-# GameBus-HealthBehaviorMining
+# GameBus Data Analyzer

-A framework for extracting health behavior data from the GameBus platform.
+A framework for extracting and analyzing health behavior data from the GameBus platform.

 ## Project Structure